-IF YOU WERE UNDER 60 on December 31, 2019, your exclusion equals \$2,000 or the amount of your pension, whichever is less.
+IF YOU WERE UNDER 60 on December 31, 2021, your exclusion equals \$2,000 or the amount of your pension, whichever is less.

-IF YOU WERE 60 OR OVER on December 31 exclusion is determined as follows: , 2019, your 1.
-Amount of pension\$ Amount of "eligible retirement income" (See definition below)\$ 3 Total (add Lines 1 and 2)\$ 4.
-Enter Line 3 or \$12,500, whichever is less on Line 23, Column 1\$
+IF YOU WERE 60 OR OVER on December 31, 2021, your exclusion is determined as follows:

+- 1. Amount of pension \$ - 2.
+Amount of "eligible retirement income" (See definition below) - 3.
+Total (add lines 1 and 2) \$ - 4.
+Enter Line 3 or \$12,500, whichever is less here and on Line 6 on the federal return until you reach the minimum retirement age.
+Minimum retirement age is generally the age at which you can first receive a pension or annuity if you are not disabled.
+Therefore, disability pension income does not qualify for the pension exclusion.

-Eligible retirement income includes dividends, capital gains, interest, net rental income from real property and qualified retirement plans (IRC Sec.
+Eligible retirement income includes dividends, capital gains net of capital losses, interest, net rental income from real property and qualified retirement plans (IRC Sec.
 4974), such as IRA, 401(k), Keogh plans, and government deferred compensation plans (IRC Sec.
 457).